ramkgoel/cool-problems/math_expression_evaluation/explanation.md

 ***If no parentheses. (simpler_evaluation_no_parentheses.py).***

 Keep track of (current answer, if there is an operation queued up, current index). **evaluate(cur_ans, op, index)**.
 Start with evaluate(0, None, 0).
+(This handles the case of initial -).
 Go index by index.
 We do index+1 because it just means we now look at the next index. cur_ans is the current answer before we look at tokens[index], and similarly op is the operation before we look at token = tokens[index].
 Now:

 - If token is an int,
     - with a previous operation, that means we combine this int with the current answer using the operation. new_ans = operation(cur_ans, token).
 Now we used up the operation, so no new operation.
 So **evaluate(new_ans, None, index+1)**.